• Skip to primary navigation

 overhead view of ingredients ot make crab cakes in glass bowls on a wooden cutting board

-Let’s start by gathering the ingredients we need to make the crabcakes.
-In Chef Speak this is called the Mise en Place which translates into Everything in its Place.
+Let’s start by gathering the ingredients we need for my crabcakes.
+In Chef Speak, this is called the Mise en Place, which translates into Everything in its Place.

 Not only does setting your ingredients up ahead of time speed the cooking process, but it also helps ensure you have everything you need to make the dish.